Year-end tax planning: Key strategies and important dates

 Important note for tax-loss selling

-If you sell investments at a loss to reduce your taxable gains, you have until December 30, 2024 to do so.
-Note the following for this year:
+If you sell investments at a loss to reduce your taxable gains, you have until December 30, 2025 to do so.

 Common tax credits and deductions